 This disease is incurable and has a long preclinical period and progressive course.
 Plaques and tangles develop in the hippocampus, a structure deep in the brain that helps to encode memories, and in other areas of the cerebral cortex that are involved in thinking and decision-making.
-Whether plaques and tangles themselves cause Alzheimer's disease or whether they are a by-product of the Alzheimer's disease process remains unknown.
+Whether plaques and tangles themselves cause Alzheimer's disease or whether they are a by-product of the process remains unknown.
+Currently, an autopsy or brain biopsy is the only way to definitively diagnose Alzheimer's disease.

-Medscape © 2021 WebMD, LLC
+Medscape © 2023 WebMD, LLC